Turn Your Well Water Into Swell Water with Culligan Water

 It’s also important to isolate why you’re thinking about filtering your water.
-It’s one thing if you have a contaminant issue that’s making water smell or taste bad, but if issues are more subtle there can be additional factors to consider when it comes to your drinking water quality, and its impact throughout your home.
+It’s one thing if you have a contaminant issue that’s making water smell or taste bad, but if issues are more subtle, there can be additional factors to consider when it comes to your drinking water quality and its impact throughout your home.

 For example, if your household hates its scratchy laundry and drinks a lot of coffee, you might want to consider whole-house filtration for the added benefits it can bring to your home (softer laundry, better-tasting coffee and tea, etc.).
 Similarly, families with allergies find that treating or softening water all over the house can help reduce some common allergy symptoms.
 On the other hand, if you’re strictly interested in improving the taste of your tap water, under-sink filtration may make more sense.
-Talking about these issues with your Culligan Man can help you decide what will work best for you and your family.
+Talking about these issues with your local Culligan water expert can help you decide what will work best for you and your family.

 Get better water in your home by scheduling an appointment with your local Culligan Water Expert.